 | Map | Leaflet + react-leaflet Split into MapView.tsx (SSR-safe wrapper) and MapClient.tsx (browser-only). next/dynamic with ssr: false keeps the build from crashing on window.
 Tile brightness is reduced via CSS filter to fit the dark theme without a paid tile provider. |

 | Charts | Recharts (consolidated) The original used ApexCharts, Chart.js, and D3 across four components.
-All four were rewritten in Recharts — the library already used in the basic chart panel — cutting three dependencies and unifying the visual language. |
+All four were rewritten in Recharts — the library already used in the basic chart panel — cutting three dependencies and unifying the visual language across every chart in the dashboard. |

 The migration was straightforward.
 The types were the work.

-A single types/earthquake.ts file defines the full USGS GeoJSON surface — every property, every nullable field, the coordinate tuple typed as[number, number, number] rather than number[].
-That one file propagates through every hook, service, component, and chart in the app.
-The compiler now catches a missing null check before it reaches the map renderer.
+A single types/earthquake.ts file now defines the full USGS GeoJSON surface — every property, every nullable field, the coordinate tuple typed as[number, number, number] rather than number[].
+That one file propagates through every hook, service, component, and chart.
+The compiler catches a missing null check before it reaches the map renderer.
+The FeedPeriod union type is a good example — the USGS API supports eight endpoint variants and passing an invalid string was a silent 404.
+Now it's a compile error.

 // types/earthquake.ts — the single source of truth